Psalms For Life

 for days and years without end.

-Kings in the ancient world pictured themselves as roughneck-shepherds, ready to kill anything threatening their flock.
+Kings in the ancient world portrayed themselves as roughneck-shepherds, ready to kill anything threatening their flock.
 David uses the image to picture YHWH in whose care we experience the good life.
 That life isn’t about learning to make do so much as about being centered in God, seeing his goodness in every situation—that he’s here for us now.
 Freedom, abundance, and peace are all internal conditions depending on nothing but our Shepherd-king’s unswerving commitment.
 Without that, no amount of anything satisfies.

 In verse 4, we traverse the “valley of the shadow of death” or “darkest valley,” either translation being possible.
 David has in mind isolated badland gorges where death lurks in the shadows.
 God doesn’t offer us a trouble-free existence, but truly letting him be God can yield a worry-free life, even facing danger.[1]
 God guides and protects with fierce gentleness, freeing us to live joyfully, fully alive, despite life’s brokenness and pain.